rodrigo398/skillcamp.io/CONTRIBUTING.md

 3. To make sure your changes won't break the project run `npm test` to run the test suite.

-4. We request that commit messages start with a tag indicating its purpose. `fix:`, `doc:`, `chore`, `feat:`, for example, this makes everything clearer in the Git history.
-You can optionally break down these into areas such as `feat(sidebar):`.
+4. We request that commit messages start with a tag indicating its purpose. `fix:`, `doc:`, `chore:`, `feat:`, for example, this makes everything clearer in the Git history.
+You can optionally break down these into areas such as `feat(landing):`.

 5. When you are ready for feedback on your branch create a merge request on GitLab.